!

 condor flying

 The Andean Condor (Vultur gryphus) is a critically endangered species in Ecuador and is vulnerable at the global scale.
 An inhabitant of high elevation habitats of the Andes Mountains, the population of the Andean Condor is in decline.
-While in Ecuador the majority of monitoring and conservation efforts have been concentrated in the north of the country, the National Aviary’s research focuses on the little known Andean Condor population in the south of the country.
+While in Ecuador, the majority of monitoring and conservation efforts have been concentrated in the north of the country, the National Aviary’s research focuses on the little-known Andean Condor population in the south of the country.

 Conservation of any species begins with an accurate estimation of the size of the population, but how to best estimate population size for a species that can range over hundreds of square kilometers is not always easy!
-In Cajas National Park in the southern Andes of Ecuador we tested three methods to estimate local population size of Andean Condors.
-These methods included, counts at feeding stations where large animal carcasses had been left for foraging condors, counting birds while walking long transects in the Andes, and counting birds at montane lookouts similar to a point count.
+In Cajas National Park in the southern Andes of Ecuador, we tested three methods to estimate the local population size of Andean Condors.
+These methods included counts at feeding stations where large animal carcasses had been left for foraging condors, counting birds while walking long transects in the Andes, and counting birds at montane lookouts similar to a point count.

 Feeding stations were the most powerful tool to monitor Andean Condor populations in this landscape, and we recommend such a protocol for future monitoring efforts.
-But, we also reported a low abundance of condors in Cajas National Park, possibly a result of ranching and farming activities at the southern border of the protected area, as well as beyond the park borders where persecution and hunting of Andean Condors persist.
+But, we also reported a low abundance of condors in Cajas National Park, possibly a result of ranching and farming activities at the southern border of the protected area, as well as beyond the park borders, where persecution and hunting of Andean Condors persist.

 The National Aviary carried out additional studies to better understand habitat characteristics associated with Andean Condors.
-We collected historical records of the species in southern Ecuador, including sight records, and nesting and roosting sites, and generated a species distribution model; we then searched each locality, counted Andean Condors, and completed habitat assessments.
+We collected historical records of the species in southern Ecuador, including sight records, nesting and roosting sites, and generated a species distribution model; we then searched each locality, counted Andean Condors, and completed habitat assessments.
 Combining our models with field observations resulted in valuable insights into environmental factors affecting condor distributions.
 For example, the number of condors increased significantly with elevation, whereas the presence of páramo grasslands degraded by free-ranging cattle did not explain the abundance of condors.
-Our results indicate that the sites with the highest elevation are the most suitable sites for Andean Condors, however, steep slopes also have a positive influence on the abundance of these birds.
+Our results indicate that the sites with the highest elevation are the most suitable sites for Andean Condors; however, steep slopes also have a positive influence on the abundance of these birds.

-The National Aviary’s study recommended preliminary conservation activities should be concentrated in the highest regions of the Andes Mountains, but in addition, sites at lower elevations can be important where a steep slope occurs.
-Many of the high use areas favored by condors lie outside of protected areas.
+The National Aviary’s study recommended that preliminary conservation activities should be concentrated in the highest regions of the Andes Mountains, but in addition, sites at lower elevations can be important where a steep slope occurs.
+Many of the high-use areas favored by condors lie outside of protected areas.
 However, as a result of the National Aviary’s work, a new protected area covering tens of thousands of hectares has been recommended for protection by the Ecuadorian government.

 In The News